zumaad/Runescape-investment-tracker/README.md

 ## overview of running and configuring the app.

-adding your custom list of items:Go to staticvars.py and you will find a map of item intials and their buy limit.
-Update this however you want.The item initials in this map is how you will refer to the items when you update items.
+adding your custom list of items: Go to staticvars.py and you will find a map of item initials and their buy limit.
+Update this however you want.
+The item initials in this map is how you will refer to the items when you update items.

-In main.py you can initialize an account with that itemlist by doing Account(name of the map in staticvars.py). then you can give it a nickname that you can refer to it by in your commands by mapping the nickname to the account in account_map.
+In main.py you can initialize an account with that itemlist by doing Account(name of the map in staticvars.py).
+Then, you can give it a nickname that you can refer to it by in your commands by mapping the nickname to the account in account_map.
 EX:
 ```
 account_map = {'R':Account(rich),'M':Account(rich),'P':Account(poor)}
 ```